Countryside Church Unitarian Universalist – Palatine, IL

 Our Minister leads the Lay Ministry Team.

 The best way to reach out is by phone, rather than email.
-It is best to leave a message with both Ken and Rev. Hilary to be sure that someone can get back to you in a timely fashion.
+It is best to leave a message with both Ken and the Minister (847-359-8440 ext 2) to be sure that someone can get back to you in a timely fashion.
 You may also call any of the other Lay Ministers directly.

 Be in touch.
 Reach out.